king-dopey/docker-stunnel/README.md

 >
 > --- Bruce Schneier

-A simple docker openvpn client.
-It opens a VPN connection and routes the traffic of containers through the tunnel.
+A simple docker stunnel client.
+It opens an stunnel connection and routes the traffic of containers through the tunnel.

 Usage
 -----

-First, start the vpn container.
-Your ovpn file must be available at the `/vpn/config/config.ovpn` path in the container:
+First, start the stunnel container.
+Your ssl and crt file must be available at the `/stunnel/config/config.ssl` path in the container:

     docker run \
       --cap-add NET_ADMIN \
-      --volume /home/me/vpnConfiguration/:/vpn/config \
+      --volume /home/me/stunnelConfiguration/:/stunnel/config \
-      --name vpn
+      --name stunnel dheaps/stunnel:latest

-Now, use the VPN tunnel by launching a container with the `container:<vpn container name>"`.
-This replaces the container's network stack with the vpn container's network stack.
+Now, use the SSL tunnel by launching a container with the `container:<stunnel container name>"`.
+This replaces the container's network stack with the stunnel container's network stack.

     docker run \
-      --network "container:vpn" \
+      --network "container:stunnel" \
       -it \
       alpine